 In August 1981, SEAWOLF deployed on her fifth Pacific Fleet deployment.
 She returned to homeport in October 1981 and received the Navy Expeditionary Medal.

 In 1983, SEAWOLF conducted her sixth Pacific Fleet deployment of 76 days and returned to Mare Island Naval Shipyard in May 1983.
 She was awarded the Navy Expeditionary Medal, another Battle Efficiency "E", another Engineering "E", a Supply "E", and a Damage Control "DC".

 In 1984, SEAWOLF conducted a 93-day deployment to the Western Pacific, returned in July, and continued her high operating tempo with numerous local operations.
 She was awarded her third consecutive Supply "E", a Communications "C", and the Deck Seamanship Award.

 In April of 1986, SEAWOLF conducted her last successful Western Pacific deployment and returned to Mare Island in June of 1986 to prepare for decommissioning.

 USS SEAWOLF (SSN 575) was decommissioned on March 30, 1987.

 The SEAWOLF name was not retired.
 She was towed to Bremerton, Washington, where she was laid to rest before entering the submarine recycling program on September 30, 1997.
-From her launch date in 1955 she proudly served over 43 years.
+From her launch date in 1955 she proudly served our nation over 32 years.
 The lead ship of the fast-attack submarine of the 21st century (the SSN 21 Class) is named SEAWOLF, carrying on her proud tradition of excellence.